alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

 That list is [still there](/all-posts/) for me and anyone else who wants it, but now it's buried a bit deeper because it's not a good starting point.

 A while back, I started marking certain posts in the list of links.
-This was a half-hearted measure to highlight my favourite posts, but clicking it only took you to a shorter list of mystery text links.
+This was a half-hearted measure to highlight my favourite posts, but clicking it only took you to a shorter list of text links.
 (I'm also not sure anybody ever realised those hearts were clickable.)

 <img src="/images/2022/hearted_posts.png" style="width: 600px;" alt="A list of text links, with small red hearts next to several of the titles.">

+This is the kernel of a good idea -- I have over 300 posts, and it's unreasonable to expect anybody to choose from that many.
+Giving people a shorter list of "best" posts to choose from makes that easier, but it was still difficult to choose from that list of 40-odd posts when you only had the title.

-I knew this wasn't good enough, but I wasn't sure what to do.
+I knew this wasn't good enough, but I was struggling for ideas.

 I'd thought about writing some sort of "start here" page for the site -- a blog post that linked to other blog posts -- but that's just replacing one wall of text with another.
 I also kept putting off writing it, which doesn't bode well for anybody wanting to read it.

+I also thought about new tags and categories, but that's still fiddling around the edges.
+I already have tags, but they're buried so deep that nobody can find them.
+I wanted a more radical change.

 Then after work yesterday, I had a brainwave -- what if I used cards instead of links?
 This is a pretty common design pattern on the web; here are two examples from [the Wellcome Collection website][stories] and [my book tracker][books]: